surfaceUsed/http-file-server/Documents/Put.md

 ```

 The new file name has to have the same file extension as the previous file:
-   - If the previous file name was `file.txt` and the new name is `new-name` it needs to be followed by the `txt` extension.
+   - If the previous file name was `file.txt` and the new name is `new-name` it needs to be followed by the `.txt` extension.

 The server can respond either by `application/json` or `text/plain`, depending on the `Accept` header of the request.
 If it's set to default (`*/*`), the response will be sent in JSON format.